 F is for Frog Craft

-In kindergarten, kids spend hours and hours learning letters and sounds.
+In preschool and kindergarten, kids spend hours and hours learning letters and sounds.
 It may all seem simple to us grown-ups, but for brand new readers, it's serious business.
 In teacher talk, it's part of a process called “phonemic awareness,” and it couldn't be more important for reading and spelling development.
 Without these phonemic connections, reading can be nearly impossible.

 What You Need: